From Our Desk

 4. Take a small non-stick pan and add about six tablespoon of canola oil.
 Add the onion ginger garlic paste.
 Slit the green chilies and add them in.

-5. Once the mixture starts to turn brown, add the tomato purée.
+5. Once the mixture starts to turn slightly brown, add the tomato purée.
 Keep stirring to ensure the mixture does not burn.

 6. Now add turmeric, chili powder, garam masala, rajma masala and salt to taste.
 Stir it for a couple of minutes.